kervi/doc/source/sensors.rst

     SENSOR_1.link_to_dashboard("system", "cpu", type="value", size=2, link_to_header=True)
     SENSOR_1.link_to_dashboard("system", "cpu", type="chart", size=2)

-Beside from linking to dashboards an sensor may also be linked to controller inputs.
+Beside from linking to dashboards a sensor may also be linked to controller inputs.

 .. code-block:: python